Demonstrate an understanding of exercise physiology beyond the master's degree level.

 - PhD students must register for at least two consecutive 6-hour semesters on the BYU Provo campus.

-- Examinations: (A) comprehensive examination; (B) oral defense of dissertation.
+- Examinations: (A) comprehensive examination (written and oral); (B) oral defense of dissertation.

 - Letter of intent

-- Baccalaureate degree in physical education or related field with competence equivalent to several different classes (contact department for details)
+- Baccalaureate or Master's degree in Exercise Sciences or related field with competence equivalent to several different classes depending on area of specialization (contact department for details)

-- Foundational science and skill competencies relating to different classes (contact department for details)
+- Foundational science and skill competencies relating to different classes depending on area of specialization (contact department for details)

 - GPA of 3.5 for last 60 semester hours of upper-level academic work